cocos/cocos-docs/en/extension/your-first-extension.md

   |--package.json
 ```

-Now put the folder in `~/.CocosCreator/packages` (Windows users should use the following path instead: `C:\Users\${your-name}\.CocosCreator\packages`) to finish the installation.
+Next, put the folder in `~/.CocosCreator/packages` (Windows users should use the following path instead: `C:\Users\${your-name}\.CocosCreator\packages`) to finish the installation.
 Alternatively you can put the folder in `${your-project}/packages` instead.
-That will make your package get loaded only when you open `${your-project}`.
+That will make the package get loaded only when you open `${your-project}`.

 ## Editing package.json

 Each package **must** have a `package.json` file under the root that describes it and its capabilities.
 Even though `package.json` may seem very similar to an npm-package in Node.js, they are very different in purpose.
-You can not directly use an npm package as a Creator extension, but a Creator extension can reference an npm package.
+An npm package can not be directly used as a Creator extension, but a Creator extension can reference an npm package.

 Here is a simple example of a `package.json` file: